 “In spirit, it could have been built in the 19th century,” he says.
 In the photo below you can see the family’s Greek Revival beside the little house and how beautifully the new blends with the old on the property.

 I love seeing a small house that’s as thoughtfully designed as this one is.
 Many thanks to James for sharing his project with us and these photos taken by Rob Karosis.
-Visit his blog and check out his book to see more of his work and learn more!
+Visit his blog to see more of his work and learn more!

 P.S.
 Visit my Cottages & Tiny Houses page to see more, including this charming Cape: